ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 You need a namespace on Galaxy and/or Automation Hub to upload your collection.
 To get a namespace:

 * For Galaxy, see `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for details.
-* For Automation Hub, see the `Ansible Certified Content FAQ <https://access.redhat.com/articles/4916901>`.
+* For Automation Hub, see the `Ansible Certified Content FAQ <https://access.redhat.com/articles/4916901>`_.

 .. _galaxy_get_token:

 Getting your API token
 ^^^^^^^^^^^^^^^^^^^^^^

 You need an API token for Galaxy and/or Automation Hub to upload your collection.
-The API token is a secret token used to protect your content.
+Use the API token(s) to authenticate your connection to the distribution server(s) and protect your content.

 To get your API token:

 * For Galaxy, go to the `Galaxy profile preferences <https://galaxy.ansible.com/me/preferences>`_ page and click :guilabel:`API Key`.
-* For Automation Hub, go to https://cloud.redhat.com/ansible/automation-hub/token/ and click :guilabel:`Load token` from the version dropdown.
+* For Automation Hub, go to `the token page <https://cloud.redhat.com/ansible/automation-hub/token/>`_ and click :guilabel:`Load token` from the version dropdown.

 Specifying your API token
 ^^^^^^^^^^^^^^^^^^^^^^^^^